Lucky-Kashyap/JS-interview-practice/README.md

   - If only two sides are of equal length, return "isosceles"
   - If all three sides have different lengths, return "scalene"

+## Day 5

+#### Write a function to sort an array of numbers in an ascending order.

+- Note:

+  - The function should take an array of numbers as input.
+  - It should return a new array with the numbers sorted in ascending order.
+  - The original array should remain unchanged.
+  - You are not allowed to use the built-in sort() method.

 # Interview Prep

 Happy Learning! ✨